Skip to main content

 Wait until all elements are visible

-val links by driver.classNames("navigation-link") // Default behavior: checks if all elements are displayed
+val links by driver.classNames("navigation-link") // Default: waits until the list is non-empty and all elements are displayed

 Specific size validation